by0Liu/SGHF/README.md

 ## Requirements

-The main experiments were conducted with Python and PyTorch.
+The code was tested with the following environment:

+Python 3.10 PyTorch 2.3.1 CUDA 12.1

 A basic environment can be prepared with:

 ```bash
 pip install -r requirements.txt